Datamindin/Text_classification/README.md

 Preprocess the text data: Use preprocessing techniques such as tokenization, stop-word removal, and text normalization.

 Train the model: Select the appropriate NLP model (e.g., TF-IDF, Word Embeddings) and train it on your dataset.

+Evaluate the model's performance using relevant evaluation metrics such as accuracy, precision, recall, and F1-score.
+Use test data or cross-validation to assess the model's generalization.